 The Head Chorister is an experienced, committed member of the trebles who is responsible for assisting the Director of Music in looking after the Choir, looking after Probationers, keeping robes and music in order and making sure the trebles are neat and tidy before services.

-The awards are taught in small groups and individually by the Director of Music and adult chorister assistants, and include aspects of vocal technique, repertoire, music theory, and the role of the choir in worship.
+The awards are taught in small groups and individually and include aspects of vocal technique, repertoire, music theory, and the role of the choir in worship.